scherermichael-oss/conventional-mergebot/README.md

 ### Serverless

 You can use [serverless](https://serverless.com) to deploy the application.
 The configuration for AWS Lambda is already included.
-You must only edit the file `config/config.dev.json.sample`, remove its suffix `.sample`, and store the private key created by GitHub in the root folder as `private-key.pem`.
+You must only update the file `config/config.dev.json.sample`, remove its suffix `.sample`, and store the private key created by GitHub in the root folder as `private-key.pem`.

 ## Configuration

-Besides the environment variables needed by Probot, you can define the following variable:
+Besides the environment variables needed by Probot, you can define the following variables:

 - `ALLOW_MANUAL_MERGE`

-    If set to `true` (the default) the commit status will always be `success`.
+    If set to `true` (the default) the commit check will always return `success`.

     If set to `false`, it will be `error` if not enough information can be found to build a commit message, or `pending` otherwise.
 So, the merge button will never be green in order to remind you to use the `/merge` command.

+- `FEATURE_LABEL`

+    Name of the label that indicates a feature release.

+- `BUGFIX_LABEL`

+    Name of the label that indicates a bugfix release.